Functional and Performance Specifications

 5. Data Escrow Requirements

 Data escrow MUST meet at least the functional specifications set forth in Appendix 1.
-The registry shall be capable of storing the data to be escrowed.
+The registry system shall be capable of storing the data to be escrowed.

 6. Reporting Requirements